LiUSemWeb/HeFQUIN/docs-scripts/README.md

 ## docs-scripts

 This script automates the management and documentation of RDF vocabularies for the HeFQUIN project.
+The script is called on publish to `gh-pages` as part of the `publish_docs.yml` workflow.
 The vocabulary files and their corresponding documentation are published via the GitHub Pages action.
 They are accessible at the following URLs:

 - `https://liusemweb.github.io/HeFQUIN/vocab/<name>/<version>/` (direct access to the files)
 - `https://w3id.org/hefquin/<name>/<version>/` (persistent URIs that redirect to the files)